Refer to the Setting Up and Getting Started guide.

 user inputs an unrecognized command, the system simply displays a

-.
+message: Unknown Command.
 This response, while accurate, does not assist the

 user in understanding why the command was unrecognized or how to correct it.